gilesp1729/LoftyCAD/README.md

 - The prerequisites are cmake, Boost, GMP and MPFR.
 They are precompiled.
 - Qt and libQGLViewer are not required, nor are any of the examples or demos.
 - CGAL and Boost should be checked out to directories alongside LoftyCAD, and their environment variables set up accordingly.
 Make sure CGAL_DIR points to the CGAL install directory.
+- No further development will be done on this branch.

 # Material Girl branch:
 - This branch requires CGAL 5.0 and VS2019.
 - CGAL 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs)
+- This branch is the live development branch and will become the master in due course.